hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Balance

-Now that you have funded your node you can check your node's balance by typing `balance`.
+Now that you have funded your node, you can check your node's balance by typing `balance`.

 ```
 balance